Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, Advanced Bowyer.

-You became one of the most renown Bowyers, you gain the following benefits:
+You became one of the most renown Bowyers.

 * When crafting a ranged weapon you can choose to spend material costs equal to the base cost of the weapon + 200gp to give the weapon either a +2 to attack or damage rolls (this doesn’t make the weapon magical).
 Your working time for this sort of weapons is not halved.
 * When crafting ammunition, you can choose to spend an extra 10gp per piece of ammunition to give the ammunition either a +2 to attack or damage rolls (this doesn’t make the weapon magical).